What is the declarations page of an auto insurance policy?

 What should you do with your declarations page?

-After you review your declarations page in detail, you should store your declarations page in a safe place where it can be easily accessed if needed.
+Review your declarations page in detail, then store it in a safe place where it can be easily accessed if needed.
 You may need it for comparison purposes when shopping for new car insurance, or you can use it as proof of insurance.

 What if I can’t find my auto insurance declarations page?